felipemarinho97/dev-spaces/CREATING.md

 For all the available options, run `dev-spaces create --help`.
 Also, see the [Command Parameters](#command-parameters) section for more information.

+> **Note**
+If you are using your AWS account for the first time, it is possible that the first attempt fail on "CreateFleet" because the AWS is performing additional validation on your account.
+You should receive an email from AWS informing you about this.
+If that happens, just try again after a few minutes.

 Once created, you can use the command `dev-spaces start` to start the space.

     $ dev-spaces start -n MyAmazonLinux2023 -c 1 -m 1 --wait